SolaceProducts/event-management-agent/README.md

 * uncomment the sections relevant to your event brokers and schema registries
 * provide the authentication details required to connect to your event brokers and schema registries

-## Running the Event Management Agent
+## Running the Event Management Agent in a Docker Container

 Specify:
 * the location of the connection file (e.g. /path/to/file/AcmeRetail.yml)